SamuelPloskonka/au-code-repro/data/readme.md

 ## Data used to generate Figure 1:
-Random data generated with the "/scripts/generate_data.R" script.
+my_data.csv - random data generated with the "/scripts/generate_data.R" script.